aukilabs/hagall/docs/minimum-requirements.md

   - is compatible with HTTPS and WebSockets (HTTP/1.1 or later)
   - has an SSL certificate installed
 - A stable Internet connection with
-  - an externally accessible, public IP address for your reverse proxy to listen to
+  - an externally accessible, static public IP address for your reverse proxy to listen to
   - at least 10 Mbps downstream and upstream
 - A domain name configured to point to your IP address
+- A [dynamic DNS service](https://en.wikipedia.org/wiki/Dynamic_DNS) if you don't have a static IP address

 You may be able to get started faster if you have en existing Kubernetes cluster to use or you can use our Docker Compose setup that includes a basic nginx reverse proxy with a